eventodb-hq/eventodb/@meta/@pm/issues/ISSUE006-sdk-nodejs.md

 ## Overview

-Implement a minimal, clean Node.js/TypeScript SDK for MessageDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
+Implement a minimal, clean Node.js/TypeScript SDK for EventoDB that passes all tests defined in `docs/SDK-TEST-SPEC.md`.
 The SDK will use native `fetch` API and follow Node.js/TypeScript conventions.

-**Location**: `clients/messagedb-node/`
+**Location**: `clients/eventodb-node/`

 **Key Principles**:
 - Zero external dependencies (use native Node.js APIs)